telerik/xaml-docs/README.md

 ## Running locally

-You can generate a static web site from the Telerik UI for WPF/Silverlight the documentation and browse it locally.
+You can generate a static web site from the Telerik UI for WPF the documentation and browse it locally.

 Detailed instructions on how to achieve this can be found in the [docs-seed repository](https://github.com/telerik/docs-seed#local-setup).

 ## License

-The Telerik UI for WPF/Silverlight Documentation is licensed under an MIT license.
-This license applies to the markdown (.md) files in this site **ONLY**, and does not convey, override or modify any existing licenses covering the runtime source and components of Telerik UI for WPF/Silverlight.
-For information about available licenses for the Telerik UI for WPF click [here](http://www.telerik.com/purchase/license-agreement/wpf-dlw-s) and for Telerik UI for Silverlight click [here](http://www.telerik.com/purchase/license-agreement/silverlight-dlw-s).
+The Telerik UI for WPF Documentation is licensed under an MIT license.
+This license applies to the markdown (.md) files in this site **ONLY**, and does not convey, override or modify any existing licenses covering the runtime source and components of Telerik UI for WPF.
+For information about available licenses for the Telerik UI for WPF click [here](http://www.telerik.com/purchase/license-agreement/wpf-dlw-s).

 ### MIT License